Loneliness has grown…

 Lonely, Longing to Connect

 This brings us to some thought provoking questions about it.
 When did loneliness start for you?
 Was it in the 2020 pandemic?
 Working from home by yourself?
 After a breakup?
 After a loss?
 During a falling out or betrayal with a close friend?
 Perhaps it started as early as childhood?
-Let’s look more into what is loneliness and comparing it to being alone.
+With being lonely, longing to connect, let’s look more into what’s loneliness and comparing it to being alone.

 Being lonely is a perception of disconnect from others that seems to trigger mental or emotional distress.
 In contrast, alone is a literal physical state of not being around others who you can develop a relationship with.
 In the Bible, God said “It is not good for man to be alone…” We were created to belong, to be together.
 Further, consider the difference between being alone and lonely.
 Being alone for certain lengths of time may lead to loneliness.
 You might say, “I go to church”, or “I go out to the movies”, or “I work out with people at the gym”.
 “Why do I feel lonely”?
 You may also try to connect on social media.
 However, until there a connection towards belonging, moving past being superficial toward genuineness, the struggle with being lonely continues.